Prince4ku/DreamEstate/README.md

 - Property listings with detailed information
 - Search functionality by various criteria (location, price, size, etc.)
 - Interactive maps to view property locations
+- Chat functionality for user inquiries and support using Socket.io

 ## Technologies Used